Rbehnia/Rbehnia.github.io/content/publication/ACSAC/index.md

 ---
-title: 'MUSES: Efficient Multi-User Searchable Encrypted Database'
+title: 'Efficient Secure Aggregation for Privacy-Preserving Federated Machine Learning'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Tung Le
   - admin
+  - Arman Riasi
+  - Mohammadreza Ebrahimi
+  - Sherman S. M. Chow
-  - Jorge Guajardo
+  - Balaji Padmanabhan
-  - Thang Hoang
+  -Thang Hoang

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  - ''
-  - 'Equal contribution'
+  - ''

 date: '2024-01-01T00:00:00Z'
 doi: ''